 Safeguarding individuals at risk

-We aim to always protect resident's right to live in safety and free from harm or abuse.
+We aim to protect resident's rights to live safely and free from harm or abuse.
 If you think somebody is in danger, please report it to us and the relevant authorities.

 We believe that safeguarding is everyone’s business – that’s why all our people must complete safeguarding children and adults at risk training.